 The volume of digital data is growing at an exponential rate, and as data increases, so do the threats against it.
-Further, the cybersecurity landscape has become even more complex due to the COVID-19 pandemic, requiring rapid transitions to remote working, and as such, shifting IT infrastructure needs to the edge.
-We continue to improve product technology capabilities to perform in this new environment - anticipating evolving threats, protecting against new vulnerabilities, detecting intruders fast, and enabling quick recovery from an attack.
-We prioritize data security at every step of our value chain and are committed to safeguarding our and our customers' data and operations.
+Further, the cybersecurity landscape has become even more complex following changes to the ways people live and work after the COVID-19 pandemic, requiring ongoing and more sophisticated support for remote working, and as such, shifting IT infrastructure needs to the edge.
+We seek to continue improving product technology capabilities to perform in this new environment - our technology can help anticipate evolving threats, protect against new vulnerabilities, detect intruders, and enable recovery from an attack.
+We aim to prioritize data security at every step of our value chain and are committed to safeguarding our and our customers' data and operations.
 Our Silicon Root of Trust technology gives our servers an immutable fingerprint that prevents malicious code from corrupting essential firmware.
-We also utilize certificate-based identities and verifications, which further enhance our products' security.
+We also utilize certificate-based identities and verifications, which are designed to further enhance our products' security.
 We utilize our HPE Trusted Supply Chain program to manufacture our products in highly secure U.S. facilities, reducing sourcing risk and offering verifiable cyber assurance, and have recently expanded this program to serve our international customers with enhanced security and compliance needs.